Per Montan´s research group

 Diseases of the Anterior Eye Parts

-This group consists of three main researchers, all active physicians at St Eriks Hospital.
+This group consists of three main researchers, all active physicians at S:t Eriks Eye Hospital.

 Per Montan´s group is studying complications after cataract surgery such as inflammation, infection and corneal effects.
 In addition, research is carried out on chronic eye allergy.
 The group includes five doctors at St Erik´s eye hospital and colleagues in the Swedish Cataract Registry as well as at Mölndal and Umeå eye clinics.
 Other partners are Clinical Microbiology and Clinical Immunology at the Karolinska University Hospital.